moodysalem/phantomjs-wrapper/README.md

 ##### PhantomJS#render(InputStream html, PaperSize paperSize, ViewportDimensions dimensions, Margin margin, BannerInfo headerInfo, BannerInfo footerInfo, RenderFormat renderFormat)

 Use an included script to render the html in the InputStream using PhantomJS

-## TODO

-* Represent headers and footers in Java in such a way that can be serialized to a PhantomJS script (slated for v1.2)